airbus-cert/skyblue.team/content/posts/dirtypipe-ebpf-detection.md

 So how could we detect the exploitation of CVE-2022-0847? 🤔

 Dirty Pipe being mostly about the page cache, pipes and splices, we knew we had to monitor syscalls.
 We first thought about Auditd, a built-in Linux kernel feature made to monitor syscalls, file access, and more.
-Auditd is a nice tool since you can filter properties such as arguments value or permissions.
+Auditd is a nice tool since you can filter properties such as argument values or permissions.
 But would it have been applicable to our case?
 Well, let's think about it: 🔍

 - Could we have hooked *open()*?
 It's a very common syscall, and the argument could have been any file… ➤ No ❌
 - Could we have hooked *pipe()*?
 Hooking a simple *splice()* doesn't make sense... ➤ No ❌